TomasMoskala/bgeo/README.md

+Install and test
-# bgeoWARNING in C:\aa\TESTS\bgeo\src\test.ts is part of the TypeScript compilation but it's unused.
+WARNING in C:\aa\TESTS\bgeo\src\test.ts is part of the TypeScript compilation but it's unused.
 Add only entry points to the 'files' or 'include' properties in your tsconfig.

 WARNING in C:\aa\TESTS\bgeo\src\environments\environment.prod.ts is part of the TypeScript compilation but it's unused.